How to Evaluate a Library Health Program: A Practical Step-by-Step Guide

 Step 7: Reflect and Improve

-Evaluation is most valuable when it is used to improve programs over time.
+Evaluation is most valuable when it informs improvement over time.

 Why Evaluation Matters for Library Health Programs